eideckerh/stockpicker-frontend/README.md

 # StockpickerFrontend

 A simple web-app based on angular that let's you invest into stocks with toy money.
 This project contains the frontend code of the application.

+The Framework used for development is [Angular Version 6](https://angular.io/).

+Charts are based on [Chart.js](https://github.com/chartjs/Chart.js).

 ## Development server